yangyn533/3UTRBERT/README.md

 ```
 ## Process data
 The input file is in .fasta format.
 For each sequence, the label of the sequence should be in the sequence ID. (example file can be dound in example_data folder).
 By running the following code, the input fasta file will be separated into train, dev and test sets.
 Each sequence will be tokenized into 3mer tokens.
+Example data locates in the example/data folder. train.tsv is for training, dev.tsv for validation and test.tsv for test the performance.
 ```
 python preprocess.py \
   --data_dir <PATH_TO_YOUR_DATA> \